Event box

 Evolution of Stream Restoration with Warren Colyer

-Evolution of Stream Restoration with Warren Colyer In-Person
+Evolution of Stream Restoration with Warren Colyer In-Person / Online

 The practice of restoring rivers and streams has evolved much in recent decades.
 Restoration strategies vary from volunteers spending weekends rolling rocks into their favorite streams to increase cover for trout, to professional staff developing, designing and implementing watershed-scale projects to restore hydrologic and fluvial processes in streams and rivers across the country.